-When students need to shop for personal items or food, there are many convenient shops along the University Road in the Savei area.
-A large supermarket is located in the Mlimani City Mall where they can also buy food and other personal items.
+When students need to shop for personal items or food, there are many conveniently located shops along the University Road in Savei area.
+Large supermarkets are located at Mlimani City Mall where students can buy food and other personal items.
 If they need stationery items and PC accessories, they may get them in outlets within the campus or at the Mlimani City Mall.